EthanAquino1/CreditCardFraudProject/ProjectDescription.md

 Inspecting the dataset: First, I import the dataset with pandas and read in the head of the dataset.
 I can see that the data had undergone PCA and has seemed to be scaled as well, eliminating the necessity to do this later although can be simple added with a StandardScaler.
 I then continue inspecting some important features such as mean and standard deviation, and then split the data by normal and fraud cases to check their important features as well.
 Next I move on to check if there is any missing data, which seems to be contained in one row.
 I simply remove this one row, leaving us with a clean dataset.

-Visualizing the data:
+Visualizing the data: My next step was to visualize some of the data, but due to PCA it was unnecessaary to do much except use seaborn to create a heatmap of the correlations.
+I used this heatmap on the dataset as a whole, and then seperatly on the normal and fraud cases, where I was able to view some of the more correlated data points.

 Data preprocessing:

 Model testing:

 Grid search and cross validation:

 Final model selection: